BrendenEum/motorVAE/README.md

 Copy-pasta this line of code into the terminal to do all the things!

 ```
-python vae.py --data_dir data/evox_256x256_1-3 --img_size 256 --train --visualize --extract_latent --model_path checkpoints/car-VAE-na.pth --latent_save_path latents/ --latent_dim 128 --kld_weight 0.001 --learning_rate 0.0001 --batch_size 32 --epochs 100
+python vae.py --data_dir data/evox_256x256_1-3 --dataset 256x256_1-3 --img_size 256 --model_path checkpoints/motorVAE_256x256_1-3.pth --train --visualize --extract_latent --latent_dim 128 --kld_weight 0.001 --learning_rate 0.0001 --batch_size 32 --epochs 100
 ```

 Key Arguments

-1. Use `--data_dir {path}`to set the location of your training images (default evox_64x64_1).
+1. Use `--data_dir {path}` to set the location of your training images (default evox_64x64_1).
+2. Use `--dataset {64x64_1}` to append the name of the dataset to the names of output folders.
-2. Use `--img_size 64` to set the final image resolution (default 64).
+3. Use `--img_size 64` to set the final image resolution (default 64).
-3. Use `--train` to train the VAE.
-4. Use `--visualize` to see reconstructions and latent space traversals.
-5. Use `--extract_latent` to save latent vectors for external analysis.
-6. Use `--model_path {path/fn.pth}` to save/load the model as a .pth file (default pwd/vae_model.pth).
+4. Use `--model_path {path/fn.pth}` to save/load the model as a .pth file (default pwd/vae_model.pth).

+What Do You Want To Do

-7. Use `--latent_save_path {path/folder_name}` to set the directory to save latent vectors
+- Use `--train` to train the VAE.

-Other Arguments

 - Use `--resume` to resume training from last checkpoint.
+This must be used with `--train`.
+- Use `--visualize` to see reconstructions and latent space traversals.
+Only requires `--train` the first time.
+- Use `--extract_latent` to save latent vectors for external analysis.
+Only requires `--train` the first time.
 - Use `--sample` to generate random samples from the latent space.
+Only requires `--train` the first time.

+Other Arguments

+- Use `--reconstruct_dir {folder_name}` to set the directory to save reconstructions.
+No need to set this if you specify `--dataset`.
+- Use `--latent_save_dir {folder_name}` to set the directory to save latent vectors.
+No need to set this if you specify `--dataset`
+- Use `--latent_traversal_dir {folder_name}` to set the directory to save latent traversals.
+No need to set this if you specify `--dataset`

 Parameters